obviajs/obvia/.github/CONTRIBUTING.md

 We want to address the issues as soon as possible, but before we can fix a bug, we need to reproduce and confirm it.
 Therefore, when submitting a bug report, we require that you provide a minimal reproduction, which can provide us with valuable information in order to isolate the problem.
 Unfortunately, we cannot investigate or fix bugs without a minimal reproduction, so if we do not hear back from you, we are going to close an issue that doesn't have enough information to be reproduced.

-You can file new issues by filling out one of our [new issue templates].
+You can file new issues by filling out one of our [new issue templates](https://github.com/kreatx-admin/obvia/issues/new/choose).

 ## Pull Request Guidelines
 Before you submit your Pull Request (PR), please consider the following guidelines: